-This is not to say that both sides were not guilty of war crimes as Russian-backed separatists were also accused of using unguided rockets, shooting down civilian planes, and both sides have been accused of numerous war crimes.
+This is not to say that both sides were not guilty of war crimes, as Russian-backed separatists were also accused of using unguided rockets and shooting down civilian planes, and both sides have been accused of numerous war crimes.

-The Minsk II agreement in 2015 ended the worst fighting and set up a buffer zone around the breakaway republics, but the deadly civil war has continued to drag on in the region until this day.
-Heavy weapons were banned by the Minsk agreements but were still frequently used, and to devastating effect.
+The Minsk II agreement in 2015 ended the worst fighting and set up a buffer zone around the breakaway republics, but the deadly civil war has continued to drag on in the region until now.
+Heavy weapons were banned by the Minsk agreements but were still frequently used and to devastating effect.

-Children’s schools in Donetsk have been hit so many times by indiscriminate shelling that basements are set up as make-shift bomb shelters and windows are piled high with sandbags.
-Donbas has also become one of the most landmine contaminated places on earth putting more than 220,000 children at risk.
+Children’s schools in Donetsk have been hit so often by indiscriminate shelling that basements are set up as make-shift bomb shelters, and windows are piled high with sandbags.
+Donbas has also become one of the most landmine-contaminated places on earth, putting more than 220,000 children at risk.

 “The shelling doesn’t leave a child’s psyche unscathed.
 Children are traumatized.
 They are terrified.
 There are children who become very emotional.
 They pour their feelings out,” said Iryna Morhun, the Principal of Krasnohorivka School, which was hit by a direct strike.